NimaFathi/posepred/README.md

 │   ├── mpjpe.py
 |   ├── ...
 ```
-The library has 5 important APIs to
+The library has four important APIs to
 - preprocess data
 - train the model
 - evaluate a model quantitatively
 - generate their outputs
-- visualize the model's outputs

 The details of how to use these API are described below.
 Two other important directories are models and losses.
 In these two directories, you can add any desired model and loss function and leverage all predefined functions of the library to train and test and compare in a fair manner.